Explore Mission Articles Communities

 Evolutionary and Behavioural Origins of Empathy

 Empathy is not unique to humans – it is a trait observed across the mammalian kingdom.
 Studies by De Waal and Preston reveal that behaviours such as consolation, cooperative care, and emotional contagion – seen in species ranging from primates to elephants – are evidence of empathy in animals.
 These behaviours likely evolved to strengthen social bonds and increase the survival of groups, underscoring empathy’s evolutionary advantage.
-For example, chimpanzees console distressed group members, elephants exhibit mourning behaviours when a herd member dies, dolphins have been observed aiding injured peers to the surface for air, and rats have been shown to help free trapped cage-mates even when there is no direct benefit to themselves.

 In humans, empathy manifests early in life.
 Infants exhibit emotional contagion, crying when they hear other babies cry – a precursor to more complex empathic responses.
 As children grow, their capacity for empathy expands, shaped by both genetic predispositions and environmental influences, such as caregiving quality, exposure to diverse social interactions, and early education.
 This developmental trajectory underscores empathy’s role as a learned and adaptive skill.